 - Expand your network of faculty and staff.
 With over 75 instructors per year that represent various campus offices and departments, instructors will have the opportunity to experience a greater connection to the University of Florida.

 - Professional development opportunities.
 Instructors will have the opportunity to engage in learning strategies, become familiar with transitional needs of first-year students, and learn things they can apply to their other responsibilities.

 - It’s fun!

-- Develop a rapport with new students.
+- Develop a rapport and a safe relationships with new students.

 - Be accessible and willing to assist with informational needs of students.

 - Establish consistent grading criteria and communicate/distribute grades in a timely manner.